Guide to Email Design and Best Practices

 The ideal ratio in email design encourages individuals to gravitate toward email elements that elicit pleasant emotions.

 A good email design is about how it looks; it’s also about how it works.
-The email design should be eye-catching, aesthetically pleasing, high converting, and on-brand – let’s look at some best practices and things to think about when designing an email.
+The email design should be eye-catching, aesthetically pleasing, high converting, and on-brand – let’s look at some best practices and things to consider when designing an email.

 Before the Email Design Process: Considerations to Keep in Mind